-The modern day definition of a Blue Moon is when there are 2 Full Moons in one Month.
-A Full Moon occurs roughly every 29.5 days and on the rare occasions when the Full Moon falls at the very beginning of a month there is a good chance a Blue Moon will occur at the end of the month.
+The modern day definition of a Blue Moon is when there are 2 Full Moons in one month.
+A Full Moon occurs roughly every 29.5 days and on the rare occasion when the Full Moon falls at the very beginning of a month there is a good chance a Blue Moon will occur at the end of the month.
 According to this definition the next Blue Moon will occur on January 31, 2018.

 The modern definition of a Blue Moon was derived from an earlier idea of what a Blue Moon was.
 This earlier definition says a Blue Moon is when there are 4 Full Moons in a season rather than the usual 3.
 The Blue moon is the 3rd Full Moon out of the 4.
-This definition gets a bit complicated and it's origins are murky.
+This definition gets a bit complicated and its origins are murky.
 One school of thought has to do with the naming of the Full Moons.
-Many cultures named the Full Moons each month to reflected the times for planting, harvesting or seasonal conditions.
+Many cultures named the Full Moons each month to reflect the times for planting, harvesting or seasonal conditions.
 When an extra Full Moon was thrown in it was referred to as a Blue Moon to keep the Full Moon names constant throughout the year.

 Another origin could be from the Christian ecclesiastical calendar.
 This one gets even more tricky but basically has to do with the idea that there are usually 12 Full Moons in a year.
-The Full Moons on this calendar were important markers for determining curtain dates such as Easter.
+The Full Moons on this calendar were important markers for determining certain dates such as Easter.
 When a 13th Full moon was thrown into the year it made things messy so giving it a name allowed the calendar to stay on track.

 To get a better idea of how Blue Moons and Dark moons all fit together, have a look at the Full Moon and New Moon calendar.